AdamDavidHill/pr-sdk-demo/README.md

 ### Logging Function

-Offer support to provide an anonymous logging function instead of an `Ilogger`.
+Offer support to provide an anonymous logging function instead of an `ILogger`.
 Might muddy the signatures, but could be handy for obscure logging behaviours.

 ### Multi-targeting

-Support all LTS versions (6 & 8), and potentially one recent non-LTS version.
+Support all LTS versions (currently 6 & 8), and potentially one recent non-LTS version.

 This can sometimes be as simple as changing:
 ```xml
  <TargetFramework>net8.0</TargetFramework>
 ```
-to
+to:
 ```xml
  <TargetFrameworks>net6.0;net7.0;net8.0</TargetFrameworks>
 ```
-Depending on usage of recent .Net features.
+Depending on usage of recent .Net features internally.

 ### Singleton OAuth & Single-Threaded Authentication